Mary Alice Williams: The Discovery Network

+NJPBS

+She most recently served as the anchor of NJTV News on New Jersey's public television network, NJTV, from July 2014 to March 2020 (with her announcement of stepping down as anchor the following month in April 2020).

+She is also an associate professor of Journalism at SUNY Purchase. and was previously an adjunct professor at Seton Hall University.

 Ethics reporting

 For WNET, In the wake of the September 11th terrorist attacks, she wrote and hosted a 3-hour PBS special Reaching Out to Heal.
 She also hosted a companion program to Bill Moyers' On Our Own Terms, about death and dying, which aired in Fall 2000 on PBS.
-As host of Hallmark’s weekly True North program on personal ethics, Williams earned the 2001 Gracie Allen Award and the 2001 Donald McGannon Ethics in Media Award.
+As host of Hallmark's weekly True North program on personal ethics, Williams earned the 2001 Gracie Allen Award and the 2001 Donald McGannon Ethics in Media Award.
 Her 90-minute PBS special on alcoholism and addiction, Within Reach, along with her continuing work as a PBS contributing correspondent and anchor on Religion & Ethics Newsweekly have established Williams as a significant reporter on broad issues of ethics.

 Women's and family reporting

 One of the highest rated documentaries ever broadcast on Lifetime Television, Picture What Women Do, about women, work and the American family was written and hosted by Williams.
-That program won the 1995 Exceptional Merit Media Award given by the National Women’s Political Caucus.
+That program won the 1995 Exceptional Merit Media Award given by the National Women's Political Caucus.
 Williams has continued to be a leading voice on the impact of public policy on the American family.

-In 1995, she appeared in 38 television spots for ABC affiliate stations about women’s health issues as part of Women’s Health Alliance and Hearst TV.
+In 1995, she appeared in 38 television spots for ABC affiliate stations about women's health issues as part of Women's Health Alliance and Hearst TV.
 Also for Hearst, she hosted a 40-part Our Show series about issues facing the baby-boom generation.
 Williams also hosted States of Faith, an NBC Television special on religion in America.